 - Recycling, the components are sent to build new mitochondria (along with the biogenesis process via PGC-1α).

 At the center of the story is one biochemical pathway that scientists have deciphered over the last 15 years.
-It is called PINK1-Parkin, after its two main proteins, and it served as the first source of understanding that defective mitophagy causes human disease.
+It is called PINK1-Parkin, named after its two main proteins, and it served as the first source of understanding that defective mitophagy causes human disease.

 Current Evidence

-Study 1: Urolithin A in Healthy Older Adults, Mitopure by Amazentis, 2022-2025
+Study 1: Urolithin A in Humans, Mitopure by Amazentis

-Study 2: HIIT and Mitophagy, Mayo Clinic, 2025
+Study 2: HIIT and Mitochondria, Mayo Clinic

-Study 5: Mitophagy Failure in Rare Diseases, NIH, 2024
+Study 5: Mitophagy and Rare Mitochondrial Diseases

-What About Heart Disease, Kidney Disease, and Chronic Diseases?
+What About Heart, Kidney, and Chronic Diseases?

 Should We Start Taking a Supplement That Enhances Mitophagy?